adamsiwiec1/WebScraperApplication/README.md

 -Built to scrape off microsoft document webpages.

--Should work with majority of https://docs.microsoft.com webpaages
+-Should work with majority of https://docs.microsoft.com webpages

 -Ex. of working websites that it will pull from without errors.